Engel relations in 4-manifold topology: Proof of theorem : A homotopy solution to the AB slice problem.

 \section{Proof of theorem \ref{ABslice theorem}: A homotopy solution to the AB slice problem.}

 As discussed in the introduction, the generalized Borromean rings $\{\!${\sl Bing(Hopf)}$\!\}$ form a collection of model surgery problems.
 We start by noting that highly Bing doubled links in $\{\!${\sl Bing(Hopf)}$\!\}$ are still universal for surgery.
-In the setting of capped gropes this follows from grope height raising: for any $n\geq 2$ the attaching curve of a capped grope $g^c$ of height $2$ bounds a capped grope of height $n$ in the (untwisted) thickening of $g^c$ \cite{FQ}.
+In the setting of capped gropes this follows from grope height raising: for any $n\geq 3$ the attaching curve of a capped grope $g^c$ of height $3$ bounds a capped grope of height $n$ in the (untwisted) thickening of $g^c$ \cite[Proposition 2.7]{FQ}.
+(The proof of \cite[Theorem 5.1A]{FQ} explains how to get a capped grope of height $3$, starting from a surgery kernel.)

 \begin{prop} \sl Let $n\geq 5$ be fixed.
 Denote by $\{\!$Bing(Hopf)$\!\}_n$ the links $L$ in $\{\!$Bing(Hopf)$\!\}$ satisfying $ML/(ML)^n\cong MF/(MF)^n$.
 Then $\{\!$Bing(Hopf)$\!\}_n$ forms a collection of model surgery problems. \end{prop}